evinism/buttery/docs/language-reference.md

 ### Constraints on Generics

 Right now, the only constraint on generics that exist in the language is the `Map<key, value>` generic.
 The key can only be a primitive type.
 The compiler hard-codes this constraint for this particular built-in.
 It may be useful to add this as a core language feature, but frankly, I think that might be more trouble than it's worth for such a simple language.

-### Indentation

-Right now, indentation can either be 2 spaces or a single tab.
-I want to support more than that but just haven't gotten around to it.
-Sorry!

 ## Buitlin Reference